Ian Young (academic): Research and career

-Young was a postdoctoral research Fellow at the Max Planck Institute for Meteorology, Hamburg Germany (1983–1984), where he studied under Klaus Hasselmann.
-His post-doctoral work was focused on the use of ship radar to measure ocean waves, this work ultimately leading to the development of the WaMoS radar system.
+Young was a postdoctoral research fellow at the Max Planck Institute for Meteorology, Hamburg Germany from 1983 to 1984, where he studied under Klaus Hasselmann.

-Young returned to Australia in 1984 and took up a teaching and research role at the Australian Defence Force Academy, where he remained until 1998.
-During this period, he rose through the academic ranks to become a full Professor in 1994 and Rector of the institution in 1998.
+Young returned to Australia in 1984 and took up a teaching and research role at the Australian Defence Force Academy.
 At this time, Young's research focused on the development of global numerical wave models, the development of nonlinear wave processes, shallow water waves and tropical cyclone wave models.
 His work on spectral wave models underpinned the development of today's global models such as WaveWatch.
 His field research at Lake George near Canberra pioneered understanding of the growth of waves in finite depth conditions and has become a standard approach for engineering design in such situations.

-In 1999 he was appointed to the role of Executive Dean of the Faculty of Engineering, Computer and Mathematical Sciences at the University of Adelaide and subsequently became Pro Vice-Chancellor (International) in 2001.
-In 2003 he became the 2nd Vice-Chancellor of Swinburne University of Technology in Melbourne, where he served until 2011 when he became the 11th Vice-Chancellor of the Australian National University in Canberra.
+In 1999, he was appointed to the role of executive dean of the faculty of Engineering, Computer and Mathematical Sciences at the University of Adelaide and subsequently also became pro vice-chancellor in 2001.
+In 2003 he became the second vice-chancellor of Swinburne University of Technology in Melbourne, where he served until 2011 when he became the eleventh vice-chancellor of the Australian National University in Canberra.
 In 2016 he returned to Melbourne to take up the position of Kernot Professor of Engineer at the University of Melbourne.

 Following 2010, Young's research has focused on the role of ocean wind and waves in climate and climate change.
 This work has largely been achieved by building long-term databases of satellite observations of the ocean from altimeter, radiometer and scatterometer instruments.
 A series of publications in this field have highlighted changes in global wind speed and wave height climates over the past 30 years and pioneered this field of research.

-Administrative posts

-Young's term as Vice-Chancellor of Swinburne was marked by a transformation of the university from a largely teaching institution to one with high quality focused research activities.
-This sparked a rise in the university's place in international rankings, entering the top 500 universities in the world in 2010.

-Young also transformed the Hawthorn campus of Swinburne through a multi-year capital development.
-He led a major redirection of Swinburne's education programs with the creation of Swinburne Online, an online services company, established through a joint venture partnership with Seek in 2011.
-During this same period, Young had a national role, representing Australia's universities as a Director of IDP Education, an international student recruitment company.